Amid68/Fake-News-Detection/docs/srs.md

 ### 3.6 Legal and Compliance Requirements
 - **NFR-6.1:** The system shall comply with GDPR for user data handling.
 - **NFR-6.2:** The system shall respect copyright of original news sources.
-- **NFR-6.3:** The system shall include appropriate disclaimers about bias detection.
+- **NFR-6.3:** The system shall include appropriate disclaimers about automated analysis.
 - **NFR-6.4:** The system shall provide terms of service and privacy policy.
 - **NFR-6.5:** The system shall implement appropriate data retention policies.